cristobaltapia/python-wofi/README.rst

 Data entry
 ~~~~~~~~~~

-The simplest example is to create a Rofi instance and prompt the user to enter
+The simplest example is to create a Wofi instance and prompt the user to enter
 a piece of text::

     from rofi import Rofi
-    r = Rofi()
+    r = Wofi()
     name = r.text_entry('What is your name? ')

 There are also entry methods for integers, floating-point numbers, and decimal